SimpleDAM/Front-End/README.md

 # Front End
  HTML and jQuery based front end for SimpleDAM.
 Can be used to connect to compliant third-party DAM system APIs.
 ## Installation
 The paths for JavaScript, CSS and images assume that the front-end is installed under your webroot folder (i.e. htdocs).
-So the structure of your directories should be as follows:
+The structure of your directories should be as follows:
 - htdocs
     - admin
         - add.html